-- All Contractors that receive less than an annual average of 2,000 acre-feet from any Federal Reclamation project.
+- All Contractors that receive a combination of irrigation and urban water amounting to less than an annual average of 2,000 acre-feet from any Federal Reclamation project.

-Reclamation will evaluate Plans based on the Criteria.
+Reclamation will evaluate Plans based on these Criteria.
 The CVPIA requires Reclamation to evaluate, and revise if necessary, the Criteria every 3 years.
-The Criteria were previously revised in 1996 and 1999.Start Signature
+The Criteria were previously revised in 1996, 1999, and 2002.

 Donna E. Tegelman,